Wrinkles in Web Handling – Top 7 Causes

 An article by Pete Eggen of WebEx inc.

-Web wrinkling during converting can come from a variety of sources–sometimes multiple sources.
+Wrinkles in web handling during converting can come from a variety of sources–sometimes multiple sources.
 Thus, pinpointing the exact cause and cure is not always easy.
 In fact, it is often a process of trial and error.

 This article addresses seven common causes of web wrinkling along with practical solutions.
 It should be understood up front that no two webs or web lines run exactly the same.
 Likewise, no two wrinkling issues are identical.
 The cure for one may not be the cure for another, no matter how alike.